LWFlouisa/UploadedFairyOELN/cliffnotes.md

 layout: page
 title: "Cliff Notes"
 ---
-# Uploaded Fairy Cliff Notes
-These cliff notes only include part one, and excludes the in between epilogue.

 ## CHAPTER 1
-Based on the provided short screenplay, "Hemato's Guilt," here is a summary:

 "Hemato's Guilt" is a short screenplay set in the year 2050 A.D.
 The story revolves around Hemato-Tomato, who is uploading her mind to a supercomputer in a computer network room.
 As she uploads her mind, she remembers a conversation with a girl she tried to save.
 The world is recovering from two civil wars, resulting in a French colonial state spanning from Maine to California.